open-contracting-extensions/ocds_exchangeRate_extension/README.md

 Note that the schema extension does not currently declare support for this convention, so it's use will trigger 'additional field' warnings on the [OCDS Validator](http://standard.open-contracting.org/validator/)

-## ToDo

-Add pattern properties to validate `amount_CODE` fields.

-## Discussion

-This extension was discussed in <https://github.com/open-contracting/standard/issues/384>.

 ## Issues

 Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.

 ## Changelog

+This extension was originally discussed in <https://github.com/open-contracting/standard/issues/384>.

 ### 2018-12-21